sanskrit/raw_etexts_english/blogs/manasataramgini/2006-09-06_the-mahakaumara-mantras-in-astika-and-nastika-parlance.md

 +++
-title = "The mahAkaumara mantras in AstIka and nAstIkaxa0parlance"
+title = "The mahAkaumara mantras in AstIka and nAstIka parlance"

 +++
 || OM namaH kumArAya ||